-In December of 1989, at the age of thirty-four, after decades of not remembering, I began recalling episodes of my father sexually abusing me when I was nine years old.
-I wrote Preludes as a long short story based in substantial part on my memories.
+In December of 1989, at the age of thirty-four, after decades of not remembering, I began recalling episodes of my father raping and otherwise sexually assaulting me when I was nine years old.
+I wrote Preludes, initially as a long short story which then became novella-length, based in substantial part on my memories.

 Here’s the promo video for Preludes, made in a collaboration with Jennie Kondo, a great photographer and video artist (who designed the cover for Preludes as well):